semrush/intergalactic/website/docs/filter-group/filter-kd-positions-volume/filter-kd-positions-volume.md

 When you open a dropdown, the focus immediately goes to the first Custom range field.

-Working and interacting with the filter are described in detail in the [Filters, common rules](/filter-group/filter-rules/) guide.
+Working and interacting with the filter are described in detail in the [Filter common rules](/filter-group/filter-rules/).

 @## Tooltips

-For more information about tooltips, see [Filters, common rules](/filter-group/filter-rules/) guide.
+For more information about tooltips, see [Filter common rules](/filter-group/filter-rules/).

 | Filter             | Appearance example                       |
 | ------------------ | ---------------------------------------- |